There’s no need to break the bank in this expensive city – Check out our list of the best free things to do in Melbourne!

 There is plenty going on inside too; the Town Hall hosts all kinds of concerts, comedy acts and public talks throughout the year, so if you’re lucky there may be something happening during your visit.

 Don’t forget to take a look at the old Grand Organ from 1929 while you’re there.
+Book tickets for events here online!

 There is also a free tourist shuttle bus every 30 minutes between 9.30am and 4pm, and this will take you to attractions like the Queen Victoria Market and Chinatown.

 If you stay on board, there will be a guide on the bus to educate you throughout the 1.5-hour route.
-Definitely one of the best free things to do in Melbourne.
+Definitely one of the best things to do in Melbourne.

 9) Get The St Kilda Foreshore Experience

-There is a lot going on here, which means great people watching opportunities – especially on Acland Street, a favoured spot for pavement café lounging, window shopping and cake quaffing.
+There is a lot going on here, which means great people-watching opportunities – especially on Acland Street, a favoured spot for pavement café lounging, window shopping and cake quaffing.

 Luna Park is another interesting spot with its archaic amusement rides, but those aren’t free to ride.